-Scheduled Activity Fee Based Activity Scale Sewage treatment Sewage treatment processing by large plants > 30000 ML annual maximum volume of discharge
+Scheduled Activity Fee Based Activity Scale Sewage treatment Sewage treatment processing by large plants > 30000 ML annual maximum volume of discharge a) require practical measures to be taken to protect the environment and public health from sewage treatment plant effluent and sewer overflows;

-- A1.3 The licensee must not carry on any scheduled activities until the scheduled development works are completed, except as elsewhere provided in this licence. - A1.4 The objectives of this licence are to: - a) require practical measures to be taken to protect the environment and public health from sewage treatment plant effluent and sewer overflows; - b) require proper and efficient management of the sewage treatment system to minimise harm to the environment and public health; - c) require no deterioration and continuing improvement in the sewage treatment system environmental performance relative to existing conditions; and - d) minimise the frequency and volume of overflows and sewage treatment plant bypasses. - A1.5 This licence is to be construed in a manner that will promote the objectives referred to in A1.4.
+- A1.3 Not applicable. - A1.4 The objectives of this licence are to:

+b) require proper and efficient management of the sewage treatment system to minimise harm to the environment and public health;

+c) require no deterioration and continuing improvement in the sewage treatment system environmental performance relative to existing conditions; and d) minimise the frequency and volume of overflows and sewage treatment plant bypasses.

+A1.5 This licence is to be construed in a manner that will promote the objectives referred to in A1.4.